August 20, 2021

 While Archbishop Wester’s directive to suspend indoor Mass and limit attendance at other rites remains in effect, being cognizant that the Governor’s Office consults with many health professionals, and because of the expressed anguish of many of the faithful of not being able to attend Mass because of earlier-imposed restrictions, the Archbishop allows pastors to ease the severity of restrictions to those outlined in the Governor’s order, effectively immediately, should they determine that local pandemic conditions so allow.
 However, desiring to work in cooperation with civil authorities because of the medical expertise available to them, restrictions may be increased when authorities determine such is necessary to safeguard lives.
 Therefore, until further notice, our St. John's Mass schedule is back in place—Tuesday through Friday at 9:00 a.m. and on the weekends, Saturday at 4:00 p.m. and Sunday at 9:00 and 11:00 a.m.
 A maximum of 75 people will be allowed in the church but, if we are at capacity inside, you are welcome to stay and listen to the Mass in your cars in the parking lot, just tune to 95.3 FM.
 A Deacon will come outside and offer Holy Communion to those in their cars.
 Please stay tuned for information on Mass times and procedures as restrictions can change at any time.
-We will post the most up-to-date information as soon as we can on the website at stjohnsantafe.weconnect.com, and on our outgoing phone message, 983-5034, option 1.
+We will post the most up-to-date information as soon as we can on this website and on our outgoing phone message, 983-5034, option 1.

 Confession continues on Saturday from 2:00 to 3:30 p.m. in Lamy Hall.